UnrealPT/ssh_remote/README.md

 Hosts, logins and comands to be executed are parsed from json files and populated to dicts.

-Commands to be executed are also parsed from a json files.

 Logfiles are saved in the following format: YYYY-MM-DD_[hostname].txt